-17When we arrived in Jerusalem, a group of the believers greeted us happily.
-18The next day Paul and the rest of us went to speak with James, who was the leader of the church there.
-All of the other leaders of the church in Jerusalem were also there.
-19Paul greeted them, and then he told them all of the things that God had enabled him to do among the non-Jewish people.
-20When they heard that, James and the other elders thanked God.
-Then one of them said to Paul, "Brother, you know that there are very many thousands of us lewish people here who have believed in the Lord Jesus.
-Also, you know that we all continue very carefully to obey the laws that Moses gave us.
-21But our fellow Jewish believers have been told that when you are among non-Jews, you tell the Jewish believers who live there that they should stop obeying the laws of Moses.
-People say that you tell those Jewish believers not to circumcise their sons and not to practice our other customs.
-We do not believe that they are telling the truth about you.
-22But our fellow Jewish believers will hear that you have come, and they will be angry with you.
-So you need to do something to show them that what they heard about you is not true.
+17And when we arrived in Jerusalem, a group of the believers greeted us happily.
+18Then, the next day, Paul and the rest of us went to speak with James. {He was the main leader of the group of believers in Jerusalem.} All of the other leaders were also there.
+19So Paul greeted them, and then he told them all of the things that God had enabled him to do among the non-lewish people.
+20And when they heard what God had done, James and the other elders thanked God.
+Then one of them said to Paul, "Brother, you know that there are very many thousands of us Jewish people who have believed in the Lord Jesus.
+You also know that we continue very carefully to obey the laws that Moses gave us.
+21But people have told our fellow Jewish believers that when you are with non-Jews, you tell the lewish believers who live among them that they should stop obeying the laws of Moses.
+People say that you tell those Jewish believers not to circumcise their sons and not to practice our other customs. {We do not believe that they are telling the truth about you.} 22But our fellow Jewish believers will surely learn that you have come here to Jerusalem. {They will be angry with you because of what they have heard about you.} So you need to do something to show them that what they have heard about you is not true.
 23So please do what we suggest to you.
-There are four men among us who have made a vow to God.
-24Go with these men to the temple and do the ceremonies there necessary for you and them to be able to worship in the temple.
-Then, when it is time for them to offer the sacrifices, pay for what they offer.
-After that, they can shave their heads to show that they have done what they said they would do.
-When people see you in the courts of the temple with those men, they will know that what they have been told about you is not true.
-Instead, all of them will know that you obey all our Jewish laws.
-25As for the non-Jewish believers, we elders here in Jerusalem have talked about which of our laws they should obey, and we wrote them a letter, telling them what we decided.
-We wrote that they should not eat meat that people have offered as a sacrifice to any idol, that they should not eat blood from animals, and that they should not eat meat from animals that people have killed by strangling them.
-We also told them that they should not sleep with someone to whom they are not married."
-26So Paul agreed to do what they asked, and the next day he took the four men, and together they purified themselves.
-After that, Paul went to the temple courts and told the priest what day they would finish purifying themselves and when they would offer the animals as sacrifices for each of them.
+There are four men among us who have made a yow to God.
+24Go with these men to the temple courts and do the ceremonies that are necessary for you and for them to be able to worship in the temple.
+Then, when it is time for them to offer the sacrifices that they need to offer because they have made these vows, pay for what they offer.
+After that, they can shave their heads to show that they have done what they promised God they would do.
+When people see you in the courts of the temple with those men, they will know that what people have told them about you is not true.
+Instead, they will know that you obey all our Jewish laws.
+25Now as for the non-Jewish believers, we elders here in Jerusalem talked about which of our laws they should obey.
+We wrote them a letter telling them what we decided.
+We wrote that they should not eat meat that people have offered as a sacrifice to any idol.
+They should not eat any blood.
+They should not eat meat from animals that people have killed by strangling them.
+We also told them that they should not have sexual relations with someone to whom they are not married."
+26 (Paul agreed to do what James and the other leaders asked him to do.} The next day he took the four men and together they did the ceremonies that were necessary for them to worship in the temple.
+After that, Paul went to the temple courts and told the priests that these men had done everything they had promised God they would do.
+He told the priests that they just needed to offer the sacrifices that the law required.
+Paul kept going to the temple courts with the men until each one of them had offered the necessary sacrifices.